-Additionally, cars that were stolen and later recovered are routinely declared salvage as well, even if they’re mechanically intact.
-Likewise, former taxicabs or police cruisers decommissioned after hundreds of thousands of miles of service are sometimes sold as salvage at auction as well.
+Additionally, recovering stolen cars are salvage, even if they’re mechanically intact.
+Likewise, former taxicabs or police cruisers decommissioned after hundreds of thousands of miles of service.
+Are sometimes sell at auction as salvage.

-Regardless of how your salvage car got the appellation, you’re barred from getting it back on the road legally until you trade in that “salvage” title for one that acknowledges that the car has been rebuilt or reconstructed.
+Regardless of how your salvage car got the appellation, you’re bar from getting it back on the road.
+Until you trade in that “salvage” title for one that acknowledges that the car has been rebuilt or reconstructed.
 The majority of states require you to fill out a stack of paperwork and then present the repaired car to a facility where it will be inspected.

-If your documents are in order and your car passes the inspection, you’ll receive a new title that’s stamped or branded “reconstructed” or “rebuilt.”
+If your documents are in order and your car passes the inspection, you’ll receive a new title reconstructed or rebuilt.
 It’s only when you have this in hand that you can register your vehicle once more.

 Insure Your Investment

 Finally, make sure you’ve got sufficient insurance coverage on your rebuilt vehicle.
-A minimum level of coverage will be required by your particular state – again, this will differ depending on where you live and where you want to register your vehicle – and for the most part you shouldn’t have much difficulty finding an insurer willing to work with you for base levels of coverage like personal liability insurance or property damage insurance.
+A minimum level of coverage require by your particular state.
+Again, this will differ depending on where you live and where you want to register your vehicle – and for the most part, you shouldn’t have much difficulty finding an insurer willing to work with you for base levels of coverage like personal liability insurance or property damage insurance.

 However, you’re likely to run into trouble if you’re looking for physical damage coverage for your vehicle in the form of comprehensive insurance or collision insurance.
-You’re likely to be given price quotes that are quite high or even run into insurers that decline to offer you physical damage insurance at all.
+You’re likely to receive price quotes that are quite high.
+Even run into insurers that decline to offer you physical damage insurance at all.

 This is due to your vehicle’s status as a rebuilt salvage car, as no insurer is comfortable with providing coverage to a vehicle that’s already been totaled, especially not sight unseen.
 One of the ways around this is to have your car subjected to yet another inspection – this time at the hands of an insurance agent – in order to document the condition of your car so there’s a baseline in the event that the car does end up in yet another accident.

-After you’ve satisfied your insurer that the vehicle is in good condition, you’re likely to get a better price quote on that physical damage insurance.
+After satisfying your insurer with the vehicle’s condition, you’ll likely get a better price quote on that physical damage insurance.